 The 3GPP media capabilities for AR developed within the MeCAR work item are intended to be generic and not restricted to one particular API, such as OpenXR.

-During the development of MeCAR work, OpenXR will be used as a reference instantiation of the API for the XR runtime.
-This means that it should be possible to realize the MeCAR XR runtime with a complete set or an identified subset of OpenXR functionalities.
+During the development of MeCAR work, OpenXR will be used as a reference instantiation of the API for the XR runtime, where applicable.
+This means that we intend to make it possible to define the Media capabilities for AR that interface with an hypothetical XR Runtime using a complete set or an identified subset of OpenXR functionalities.

 Proponents providing technical contributions should provide information on how their solution would work when realized using OpenXR as the runtime API.
-If that is not possible, the proponents should provide any necessary information of how the technical contribution will be utilized.
+If that is not possible, the proponents should provide any necessary information on how the technical contribution will be utilized.

+Ce qui se conçoit bien s'énonce clairement, et les mots pour le dire arrivent aisément.
+(What is well conceived is clearly stated, and the words to say it come easily.)